vesoft-inc/nebula-docs/community/contributor-list.md

 ## Contributor List

-A lot of people have made a contribution to Nebula Graph.
+A lot of people have made a contribution to NebulaGraph.
 These contributors are listed below.

 ### Nebula Repository Contributors